htmlisa-work/ShaidatullisaNadiaBintiSaipudin_AI-project-submission_v2.0/README.md

 To run the full analysis:

-1. Open `FinalLLM_EmployeeSentimentAnalysis.ipynb` in Jupyter Notebook, JupyterLab, or another compatible IDE.
+1. Open `FinalLLMAssessment_EmployeeSentimentAnalysis_Saipudin_v2.0.ipynb` in Jupyter Notebook, JupyterLab, or another compatible IDE.
 2. Run all cells from top to bottom to reproduce the full workflow.
-3. Ensure the dataset `test.csv` is placed inside the `data/` folder.
+3. Ensure the dataset `test.csv` is placed inside the right folder.
 4. Output files will be generated automatically in the appropriate directories.

 ---